cseid2001/ssh-honeypot-project/README.md

 `/dev/ttyGSM*, /dev/modem*, /dev/ttyUSB-mod*`

 What it is: These are device files typically associated with modems — especially GSM (cellular) or USB-based LTE sticks.
-Why they care: If the attacker finds a GSM modem, they might try to:
+Why a malicious user may use it: If the attacker finds a GSM modem, they might try to:
 - Send or receive SMS messages.
 - Exploit the modem to gain data connectivity.
 - Use the device for SMS spamming, phishing, or OTP interception.